createthis/diffcalculia_mcp/README.md

 point and is subject to change.
 IT WILL PROBABLY OVERWRITE YOUR FILESYSTEM AND BREAK YOUR MACHINE.
 Seriously.
 DO NOT USE.
 Very very unsafe.**

-This server is currently implemented using the STDIO transport layer, so there's no port.
+This server is currently implemented using the StreamableHttp tranport layer.
+It starts on port 3002.
-I vibe coded it, so I don't completely understand it, but my limited understanding is that it is basically a CLI command that implements a bidirectional IO stream.

-I'll probably add SSE (HTTP) at some point in the near future.
-This is under active development.

 # Installation